PandaQT/Github-Trending-On-Rails/README.md

 rails test
 ```

-Or to only run tests for a specific module
+To run only a specific type of test

 ```
 rails test:models
 rails test:controllers
-rails test:integration
 ```